-It is easy to find an initial feasible point to (41) by choosing any M that satisfies (5), followed by choosing a Λ sufficiently large enough to satisfy (41c) and finally, choosing any v and a sufficiently large γ such that (41b) is satisfied.
+Remark 6.
+It is easy to find an initial feasible point to (46) by choosing any M that satisfies (5), followed by choosing a Λ sufficiently large enough to satisfy (46c) and finally, choosing any v and a sufficiently large γ such that (46b) is satisfied.
 Once initialized with a feasible point, the LP solver can proceed with minimizing the cost until $\gamma \leq 0$.

-The reader is referred to [17] for a discussion on how to efficiently translate (41) into a form suitable to be passed to a standard LP solver.
+The following observations allow one to efficiently translate (46) into a form suitable to be passed to a standard LP solver.